s3n0/e2scripts/README.md

 + **OscamPiconsConverter.py**
    > - PNG to TPL picons converter (TPL picons for Oscam Webif in Enigma2)
+   > - simple python script for converting PNG to TPL picons (for Oscam-Webif)

 + **LGTV-RS232 directory**
    > - Switching on and off the LG TV via RS-232 interface